rbrauwers/news-app-ios/README.md

 # News app (iOS)

-iOS application that displays news and its sources.<be>
+iOS application that displays news and its sources.<br>
 The implementation follows good practices, such as modularization, context isolation, single source of truth, etc.

 |                                                                            Headlines                                                                             |                                                                           Sources                                                                           |